brungerlab/single_molecule_matlab_scripts/README.md

 ## /HMMbatchscript ##
 matlab scripts to perform HMM analysis on single molecule trace files.

-Single file version.
+Single file version:
 `HMM_single_file_atb.m`

 Edit the name of the filename (text file) that contains the trace:
 `path=['<enter filename here>'];`

-Batch version.
+Batch version:
 `HMM_batch_atb.m`

 Edit the name of the directory that contains the .txt files with traces:
 `path = '<enter pathname here>';`

 For each displayed trace and HMM analysis, the user should pick a number between 0 and 9 specifying the number of jumps in the trace file.

-A spreadsheet is generated
+A spreadsheet is generated:
 `film2test.xlsx`
 that contains the number of jumps.